NeverCookAgain/design/standards/game-flow.md

 After the player presses the continue button(s), show an option to play the game, change some settings, view the credits, and quit the game.

 ## Players get orders from customers
 After the player presses the play button, players start at the front of the restaurant to receive orders from customers.
-Each order is unique, including dishes with specific ingredients and five random [special requests](/standards/special-requests/README.md).
+Each order is unique, including dishes with specific five random ingredients and five random [special requests](/standards/special-requests/README.md).

 ## Players make the food in an intense environment
 * At this point, the three-minute timer starts and the player can pause the game at any time.